Description

 Storage and Handling

-- Storage Temperature (Lyophilized): -20°C (freezer)
+- Storage Heat (Freeze-dried): -20°C (freezer)

-- Storage Temperature (Reconstituted): 2-8°C (refrigerator)
+- Storage Heat (Mixed): 2-8°C (refrigerator)

-- Light Sensitivity: Protect from direct light
+- Light Response: Protect from direct light

 - Handling: Use sterile technique; avoid repeated freeze-thaw cycles